ropensci/chopin/README.md

     [sf](https://github.com/r-spatial/sf)/[terra](https://github.com/rspatial/terra)’s
     classes for spatial data.
 Raster-vector overlay is done with `exactextractr`.
--   As of version 0.3.0, this package supports three basic functions that are readily parallelized over multithread environments:
+-   From version 0.3.0, this package supports three basic functions that are readily parallelized over multithread environments:
     -   `extract_at`: extract raster values with point buffers or polygons.
         -   `extract_at_buffer`: extract raster values at circular